 FORRMAL is an acronym for a specific process of doing Biblical Interpretation.
 FORRMAL is one method of inductive Bible study.
-This method is taught and used in Understanding, Interpreting & Teaching Scripture (formerly Biblical Interpretation I).
+This method is taught and used in Understanding, Interpreting & Teaching Scripture.
 These skills are built upon in Theology for Integration and are further used in Advanced Family Studies.
 A copy of the FORRMAL guide is typically provided in each of these courses.